User Interface Guide

 Envelope

-The envelope can be edited to make changes to parameters such as volume, pitch, and granular parameters that correspond to the flow of time.
-If you’re using an FM synthesizer or granular sampler, you can select and edit specific envelopes from among multiple envelopes using the algorithm selector or tab.
-You can also randomize the coordinates of the envelope points.
+You can edit the envelope to shape parameters such as volume, pitch, and granular settings over time.
+If you are using an FM synthesizer or granular sampler, you can select and edit individual envelopes from multiple available envelopes using the algorithm selector or tabs.
+You can also randomize the positions of the envelope points.

 Mouse Interactions